What’s with the Statue?

 Different by Design and CUSO’s

-This week’s blogs are video excerpts of wisdom from prior credit union leaders. (best read in browser mode)
+This blog series uses video excerpts with wisdom from prior credit union leaders. (best read in browser mode)

-The first video is a very brief excerpt from Jim Blaine, CEO of SECU NC in 2010 reacting to the prospect of increased regulation following the financial crisis (37 seconds).
-His view is referenced in the second vido.
+The first video is a very brief excerpt from Jim Blaine, CEO of SECU (NC) in 2010 reacting to the prospect of increased regulation prompted by the financial crisis (37 seconds).
+His view is then referenced in the second video.

 (https://www.youtube.com/watch?v=E1tnDcE6Xjo)